 It takes four years of a grueling pre-med undergraduate curriculum followed by four more years as a poor med school student.
-Then after you graduate from med school, congratulations!
+That’s a ton of time for a medical education.
+Then after you graduate from med school (probably with a ton of medical school loans), congratulations!
 You now need to work three to five years in a pressure cooker.
 All this while being very underpaid and highly overworked in residency and possibly fellowship.
 So much for a nice physician starting salary.

 For those doctors who go into fellowship or other specialized fields, my hat’s off to you!

 The six-figure attending physician salary is well-earned since they’re one of the most highly trained professions and are extremely valuable to all people.

 Not only does a physician’s path take time and effort, it also incurs a high financial cost and debt burden not to mention burnout.